RSX-11

 RSX-11 is a discontinued family of multi-user real-time operating systems for PDP-11 computers created by Digital Equipment Corporation.
 In widespread use through the late 1970s and early 1980s, RSX-11 was influential in the development of later operating systems such as VMS and Windows NT.

-As the original Real-Time System Executive name suggests, RSX was designed (and commonly used) for real time use, with process control a major use, thereof.
+As the original Real-Time System Executive name suggests, RSX was designed (and commonly used) for real time use, with process control a major use.
 It was also popular for program development and general computing.

 History

 Name and origins

 RSX-11 began as a port to the PDP-11 architecture of the earlier RSX-15 operating system for the PDP-15 minicomputer, first released in 1971.

 The main architect for RSX-15 (later renamed XVM/RSX) was Dennis “Dan” Brevik.

 Commenting on the RSX acronym, Brevik says:

 RSX-11D and IAS

 The porting effort first produced small paper tape based real-time executives (RSX-11A, RSX-11C) which later gained limited support for disks (RSX-11B).
 RSX-11B then evolved into the fully fledged RSX-11D disk-based operating system, which first appeared on the PDP-11/40 and PDP-11/45 in early 1973.
 The project leader for RSX-11D up to version 4 was Henry Krejci.